katebeavis/dotfiles/README.md

 https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/

-(Don't forget to follow the Terminal instructions)
+(Don't forget to follow the Terminal instructions).

 ### To create a new db